 My specialist experience working with students with SEN to develop trusting and meaningful relationships: As a tutor, it is always incredibly important for me to know the strengths, weaknesses, and needs of my students so I can plan my lessons accordingly and support my students to reach their full potential.
 One of the most effective ways I can get to know my students is through observation and regular interaction with them.
 Spending time with them, getting to know their likes, special interests and dislikes help me as an educator to create an educational plan that is tailored to my students’ profile and needs.
 Furthermore, setting clear expectations and goals, acknowledging success and praising every achievement are an integral part of my teaching approach.
 Regardless of how simple or small these achievements are, I believe that by acknowledging my students’ success will make them gain confidence, resilience to keep going, and a willingness to learn and improve their skills.
 In addition to positive praise and reinforcement, being consistent and trying to keep learning materials and routines as familiar as possible have always helped my students to feel confident and comfortable, and thus more willing to learn and try their best.
 Moreover, empowering my students and giving them a sense of control over their own learning are essential to supporting them to build their confidence, and become more responsible and independent.
 Finally, as a tutor, I firmly believe that being a good listener who shows empathy towards students’ needs and difficulties as well as someone who follows their own pace of learning are essential to building a strong connection and a robust relationship of trust with them.

-My specialist experience teaching autistic young people (those with ASC/ASD): My experience of working with autistic young people has taught me that staying consistent as well as reinforcing the establishment of a highly-structured routine can ease the unpredictability of unexpected changes.
+My specialist experience working with autistic young people (ASC): My experience of working with autistic young people has taught me that staying consistent as well as reinforcing the establishment of a highly-structured routine can ease the unpredictability of unexpected changes.
 Another important tool that proves effective for autistic young people is the use of visual supports including the use of a visual schedule of activities, a Now & Next board as well as a Choice Board.
 These visual aids are essential tools that support autistic young people to understand the sequence of activities and most importantly, what to expect next.
 In addition to alleviating anxiety that derives from unpredictability of unexpected changes, visual tools also support autistic young people to develop a better understanding of the nature of their daily tasks and activities.
 While working with an autistic young person, it is also important to reward flexibility and praise them whenever they cope with a change or an unexpected event.
 For example, when an activity is cancelled or postponed, it is important to remind the young person how wonderful it is that they are ‘flexible’ and get the young person to associate this skill with getting something they like, like attention.
 Furthermore, it is essential to remember that autistic young people have their own unique way of processing information.
 This means that they have their own way of decoding and learning new concepts.
 It is always helpful to allow them additional time to process the information before proceeding to the next stage of an activity.
 Another strategy that has proven effective from my past experience is the provision of a short break, often called a ‘choice time’ after the completion of an activity.
 Since autistic young people may find it quite difficult to switch between activities, it is essential that we allow them additional time before they transition to another activity.
 This strategy also increases their productivity and attention, as they know that after completing an activity, they will be rewarded with an activity of their choice, e.g., listening to their favourite song, spending time on the iPad for 5 minutes, etc. Another successful teaching tool for autistic young people is the use of social stories.
 Social stories are a good way to let an autistic young person know regarding a future change or a visit to an unfamiliar environment, e.g., a visit to a dentist.
 Finally, building a relationship of trust with the autistic young person plays a major role in helping them to achieve their full potential.
 As a tutor, I believe that getting to know the young person really well, what their preferences, dislikes and needs are, is key to success.

-My experience teaching young people with sensory processing difficulties: During my teaching career, I have worked with many students who experienced sensory processing difficulties.
+My experience teaching young people with Sensory Processing Difficulties: During my teaching career, I have worked with many students who experienced sensory processing difficulties.
 These types of issues can be presented either in the form of sensory hypersensitivity or sensory hyposensitivity towards any types of sensory stimuli and sensations (e.g., sounds, smells, textures, etc.).
 These types of sensory issues not only get in the way of learning but they can also have a significant impact on the young person’s daily functioning.
 Considering the fact that sensory processing problems are usually associated with the presence of other conditions, e.g., autism or ADHD, it is of paramount importance to develop initially an in-depth understanding of the young person’s behavioural profile and define which types of difficulties they manifest.
 Following this, adapting the learning environment is usually one of the first things that help the young person to better cope with the different types of sensory input.
-For example, a young person who has difficulty coping with loud noises will benefit from working in a quiet work space.
+For example, a young person who has difficulty coping with loud noises will benefit from working in a quiet workspace.
 Having a stable daily routine and a visual timetable with clear starting and ending times for each task will also have a significant positive impact on the young person’s learning.
 Furthermore, providing the young person with the opportunity to have regular breaks will help them to remain concentrated and avoid being overwhelmed.
 Additionally, students with sensory processing difficulties hugely benefit from following a sensory diet.
-In the past, I have worked closely with Occupational Therapists and I have been responsible for administering and successfully implementing the sensory diet for my students.
-Finally, all my lessons are tailored to the specific sensory needs of each one of my students and they aim to help my students develop their self-regulation skills through positive sensory experiences and a more efficient way of handing the sensory triggers that may arise in a learning environment.
+In the past, I have worked closely with Occupational Therapists, and I have been responsible for administering and successfully implementing the sensory diet for my students.
+Finally, all my lessons are tailored to the specific sensory needs of each one of my students and they aim to help my students develop their self-regulation skills through positive sensory experiences and a more efficient way of handling the sensory triggers that may arise in a learning environment.

-My specialist experience teaching young people with speech and language needs: I have worked extensively with children who presented with communication difficulties such as limited speaking skills, poor nonverbal conversation skills, restricted vocabulary, echolalia, use of speech in an non-functional way, and use of repetitive or rigid language.
-My teaching approach focuses on encouraging students to engage in an variety of learning activities that aim at improving their receptive and expressive language.
+My specialist experience teaching young people with Speech and Language Needs: I have worked extensively with children who presented with communication difficulties such as limited speaking skills, poor nonverbal conversation skills, restricted vocabulary, echolalia, use of speech in a non-functional way, and use of repetitive or rigid language.
+My teaching approach focuses on encouraging students to engage in a variety of learning activities that aim at improving their receptive and expressive language.
 First of all, learning tasks which focus on enhancing students’ handwriting style and reading comprehension skills, as well as guided reading with the use of visual aids are an integral part of my teaching method.
 These activities help students to develop a better understanding of the reading text as well as to increase their vocabulary.
 In addition, the use of visual cues which represent functional words supports students -especially those who speak few or no words- to express their needs and wants in a more meaningful manner.
 Through modelling and repetition, I consistently encourage my students to use functional words and make requests for motivating items.
 The use of objects of reference that represent the given word is also an essential tool that can support students to understand the meaning behind each word.
 As a tutor, I also believe that using simplified language and creating plenty of opportunities for children to make requests for motivating items are important strategies that can improve speech and language development.
 Finally, learning in a fun way can help students to remain motivated and focused on their tasks.
 Creative activities that involve singing are a great way for children to discover their voice and experiment with different sounds.

 My experience working with young people to boost their confidence and self-esteem: Throughout my teaching career, I have learned that making students believe in themselves is key to success.
 Teaching students how to set high expectations about themselves helps them become more confident in their abilities and empowers them to perform better in tasks.
 As a tutor, I always strive for making every learning experience an opportunity for assessing growth.
 I make sure to provide consistent, constructive feedback on my students’ performance and areas of growth.
 This helps them to feel confident that they can progress in learning.
 When it comes to expectations, challenging but realistic expectations is the guiding principle that underpins my teaching practice.
 Finally, I believe that it is very important for my students to develop their self-talk and reflect on their own learning process.
 By doing so, they can develop a deeper understanding of their strengths and weaknesses as well as a greater sense of responsibility.